mbilker/cypher/README.md

 - [ ] Better detection of PGP encrypted emails
 - [x] Text input for passphrase
 - [ ] Spec tests for all features

+# License

+This software is licensed under the GPLv3.
+For more information see https://www.gnu.org/licenses/gpl-3.0.txt and https://www.gnu.org/licenses/gpl-3.0.txt